 Outside of the VISTAS states, source categories and their associated emissions will be taken directly from the EPA 2028el modeling platform.
-The exception to this will be for EGU sources where data obtained from the projections to 2028 for EGU point source emissions by the ERTAC EGU projection tool21 from the most recent CONUS 2.7 run will be used.
+The exceptions to this will be:

+- For EGU sources where data obtained from the projections to 2028 for EGU point source emissions by the ERTAC EGU projection tool22 from the most recent CONUS 16.0/16.1 runs will be used, based on state direction. - For non-SESARM states providing emissions updates for facilities of interest based on the Area Of Influence Analysis.